 Foreword 3

 Education Development Trust: Our vision 4

 Working in partnership 5

 Working with mentors 5

-1 Programme snapshot 6
+1. Programme snapshot 7

-2 Your role as mentor 7
+2. Your role as a mentor 8

-3 Using Instructional Coaching 8
+3. Using Instructional Coaching .
+10

-4 Using IRIS Connect 9
+4. Using IRIS Connect 11

-5 Using the online learning platform 10
+5. Using the online learning platform 12

-6 Your schedule 13
+6. Your schedule .
+16

-7 A guide to the ECT learning journey 14
+7. A guide to the ECT learning journey .
+16

-7.1 What will early career teachers learn?
-14
+7.1.
+What will Early Career Teachers learn?
+16

-7.2 What will early career teachers be doing?
-14
+7.2.
+What will Early Career Teachers be doing?

-7.3 How is the learning structured for early career teachers?
-15

-7.4 How will the programme materials work for early career teachers?
 17

+7.3.
+How is the learning structured for Early Career Teachers?
+18

-8 A note about safeguarding at Education Development Trust 17
+8. Safeguarding at Education Development Trust .20

-8.1 Safeguarding governance 17
+8.1.
+Safeguarding governance at EDT 20

-8.2 Safeguarding policies and procedures 17

-8.3 Disclosures by programme participants 17

-8.4 Safeguarding allegations and concerns about a programme participant 18
+8.2.
+Safeguarding allegations and concerns about a programme participant (including concerns during a Delivery Partner or Education Development Trust-led session) 20

-8.5 Safeguarding allegations and concerns during a Delivery Partner or Education Development session
+8.3.
+Safeguarding allegations and concerns about a Delivery Partner and their staffstaff

-8.6 Local child protection concerns - what should you do?
+8.4.
+Local child protection concerns - what should you do?

-9 Making contact and getting prepared
+9 Making contact and getting prepared 22